kkota1/win-chromium-info/setup.md

 # modified windows setup
 Due to bloat/omissions in official

+Builds take forever unless you have 64GB RAM and 20+ cores.
+Use cloud server

 ## System requirements

 * A 64-bit Intel machine with at least 8GB of RAM.
 More than 16GB is highly